Things to do in Huelva

 It was built between the 14th and 15th centuries in Gothic-Mudejar style.
 It has a very nice patio and a room decorated with frescoes, the work of painter Daniel Vázquez Díaz.

-6. The Monument to the Discovering Faith
+6. Monument to the Discovering Faith

-7. Book a free tour of Huelva
+7. Book a Huelva guided city tour

 Plaza del Punto is another square I recommend visiting during your trip through Huelva.
-In it is the monument of Virgen del Rocío, a work done in patinated bronze by Elias Rodriguez Picon.
+In it is the monument of Virgen del Rocio, a work done in patinated bronze by Elias Rodriguez Picon.
 In this square you can also find Casa Colon, which is currently used as a congress palace and exhibition center.

 9. Museum of Huelva

 If you are a person who enjoys museums, visiting the Huelva Museum may be one of the best things to do in Huelva capital for you.
-The museum is located in Alameda Sundheim, in a building inaugurated on October 12, 1973.
+The museum is located in Alameda Sundheim, a building inaugurated on October 12, 1973.
 It has 3,000 m² of space divided into three floors, a basement and a garden area.

-10. A day trip from Huelva city
+10. Day trips from Huelva

 As I said in the beginning of the article, Huelva is the perfect starting point to visit other places in the province of Huelva, such as Doñana National Park, Aracena, El Rocío and Punta Umbría.
-If you have a car, you can do day trips for free.
+If you have a car, you can do day trips.
 If you prefer to book an organized tour with a guide that can provide information and all the details of the places you visit, take a look at the following tours:

-I hope that this article about the best things to do in Huelva capital has been very useful to you when planning your visit to this Andalusian city.
+I hope that this article about the best things to do in Huelva has been very useful to you when planning your visit to this Andalusian city.
 If you have any doubts or questions, I encourage you to leave a comment or send me an email.
 Until next time, travelers!